 - Avoid buying pressed wood furniture and consider buying at least some antique furniture, which has had plenty of time for VOCs to off-gas.
 You can also look for furniture with Greenguard certification.

-- Be choosy about the items you purchase for your home. common household and cosmetic products for VOC levels.
+- Be choosy about the items you purchase for your home.
 If you buy products in bulk, store extra products outdoors or in your garage.

 - Get VOC-absorbing plants like English ivy or Boston fern.
 A single plant isn’t likely to make much of a dent in VOC levels — you’ll want one or two plants per 100 square feet.